 When Omission contacted me about a month ago to see if I was interested in working with them on a post, I had a bit of a fan girl moment if I’m being honest.

 I already love Omission beer, so having the opportunity to share it with you and create a recipe using it was going to be pretty awesome!
 Then I got this package in the mail from them a few days later and I may have (read: totally did) squeeeee’d out loud with excitement!

 You can find out all about Omission’s proprietary gluten removal process by checking out the Omission Website and FAQ’s Page.

-If you’re still not convinced that these beers are safe for even the most gluten sensitive person to indulge in, Omission beers are recognized by the Celiac Sprue Association as safe for Celiacs.
 In fact, Omission is so confident in their process that they have EVERY SINGLE BATCH of their beer tested for the presence of gluten using R5 Competitive ELISA – both in house and by an independent lab – and they consistently test well below 20 parts per million.

 Omission then publishes these test results on their website, so that you can actually buy their beer, find your batch number above the date, enter it here and find out exactly how much gluten is (or should I say ISN’T) in the bottle you are drinking.
 How cool is that?!?